Slum clearance: Reasons

-Consequences
+Criticism

+The Battle of Chavez Ravine was a conflict in 1950s Los Angeles, when the city designated the predominantly Mexican-American community a "slum" and proceeded with expropriation and forced removal for the construction of the Dodger Stadium.

-Critics argue that slum removal by force tends to ignore the social problems that cause slums.
-Poor families who may fall below the income threshold to afford low-income housing replacements, often families including children and working adults, need a place to live when adequate low-income housing is too expensive for them.
-Moreover, slums are frequently sites of informal economies that provide jobs, services, and livelihoods not otherwise available in the community.
-Urbanologists Matias Echanove and Rahul Srivastava argue that many aspects of slums, namely the decentralized, mixed-use, tight-knit urban environment, are assets worth nurturing.
-Arguing that Slum upgrading (economic integration, infrastructure assistance) is partially responsible for the rapid economic success of Tokyo.
-Slum clearance removes the slum, but neglecting the needs of the community or its people, does not remove the causes that create and maintain the slum.
+Critics argue that forced slum clearance tends to ignore the social problems that cause slums.
+Poor families who may fall below the income threshold to afford replacement low-income housing, often families including children and working adults, need a place to live when adequate low-income housing is too expensive for them.
+Furthermore, informal settlements are often sites of informal economies that provide jobs, services, and livelihoods otherwise unavailable in the community.

+Urban planners Matias Echanove and Rahul Srivastava argue that many aspects of informal settlements, namely the decentralized, mixed-use, and cohesive urban environment, are aspects worth preserving.
+It is argued that slum upgrading (economic integration, infrastructure assistance) is partly responsible for the rapid economic success of Tokyo.
+Slum clearances do not remove the slum itself, and neglecting the needs of the community or its population does not eliminate the causes that create and maintain slums.

-Similarly, plans to remove slums in several non-Western contexts have proven ineffective without sufficient housing and other support for the displaced communities.
-Academics describe such strategies as detrimental in Nigeria, where the slum destruction puts further stress on already short housing stock, in some cases creating new slums in other parts of the community.
-Zimbabwe's Operation Murambatsvina was widely criticized by the international community, including a scathing report from the UN which noted human rights abuses alongside poor design of the program, which was estimated to displace at least 700,000 slum dwellers.
+Similarly, plans to clear slums in various non-Western contexts have proven ineffective without sufficient housing and other support for displaced communities.
+Academics describe these strategies as harmful in Nigeria, where the destruction of slums puts even more pressure on the already scarce housing stock, in some cases creating new slums in other parts of the community.
+Zimbabwe's Operation Murambatsvina was widely criticized by the international community, including a scathing UN report citing human rights violations along with flawed program design, estimated to have displaced at least 700,000 residents of informal settlements.

 Alternatives

+The Metrocable and the Parque Biblioteca España, symbols of slum upgrading in Medellín.

+Slum upgrading, also known as slum revitalization or slum improvement, is an integrated approach aimed at reversing the trends of decline in an area.
+These trends of decline can be legal (land tenure), physical (infrastructure), social (such as crime or education), or economic.
+The main goal of slum upgrading is to transform slums into functional neighborhoods that meet the social needs of the community and improve integration into the formal urban economy.

+Slum improvement is a term used primarily for projects inspired or contracted by entities like the World Bank and similar agencies.
+It is considered by its proponents a necessary and important component of urban development in developing countries.
+Many slums lack basic services from local authorities, such as the provision of potable water, sewage systems, sanitation, and solid waste management.

-Some communities have opted for slum upgrading as an alternative solution: improving the quality of services and infrastructure to match the community developed in the slum.
+Governments around the world are opting for the strategy of "slum upgrading" as an alternative solution to slum clearance, aiming to improve the quality of services and infrastructure to match the community developed within the slum.
+A leading example from Brazil is the Favela-Bairro program, conceived by architect Luiz Paulo Conde, which began in 1995.